sphCow/DAC81404_lib/README.md

 **See `main.cpp` for an working example.
 Compile with Arduino IDE or PlatformIO.**

+**Platforms:**
+I tested the code with Teensy 3.x & 4.x.
+The code should work for other platforms as well.
+Please report if something is amiss.

 **Limitations:**
 1. BETA versions - some bugs may exist.
 Please report if you encounter one.
 2. LDAC pin is not handled by the library.